Technology in the Food Industry

 Sorting food: optical sorting solutions

-Previously, a manufacturer had to hire many people for performing monotonous and routine actions linked to food selection.
-Now, instead of manually sorting large food amounts by size and shape, so that it can be canned or bagged, you can use AI-based solutions to easily recognize which plants should be potato chips and which are better to use for French fries.
+Previously, a manufacturer had to hire many people to perform the monotonous and routine actions linked to food selection.
+Now, instead of manually sorting large amounts of food by size and shape (so that it can be canned or bagged), you can use AI-based solutions to easily recognize which plants should be potato chips and which are better to use for French fries.
 Vegetables of an inappropriate color will also be sorted out by the same system, decreasing the chance that they are discarded by buyers.
-Food Sorters and Peelers developed by TORMA show better processing capacity and availability, which gives food more quality and safety.
-This is achieved by using core sensor technologies and camera that recognizes material based on color, biological characteristics, and shape (length, width, diameter), these cameras have an adaptive spectrum that is the best suit for optical food sorting.
+Food Sorters and Peelers developed by TORMA show better processing capacity and availability, which increased food quality and safety.
+This is achieved by using core sensor technologies and a camera that recognizes material based on color, biological characteristics, and shape (length, width, diameter); the camera has an adaptive spectrum that is well suited for optical food sorting.

-Predictive maintenance, remote monitoring and condition monitoring
+Predictive maintenance, remote monitoring, and condition monitoring

 Data Science in the Food Industry

-Matching customer’s tastes with your business strategy
+Matching customer tastes with your business strategy

 Ooshma Garg, the founder of Gobble, considers a modern food company to be a tech company.
-It is definitely an arguable statement, but there is some truth to the fact that data science can help to optimize different processes and the way the business operates.
+It is definitely an arguable statement, but there is some truth to the fact that data science can help optimize different processes and the way the business operates.